-The SEAL Team is the heart of the NSW force, a multipurpose combat force organized and trained to conduct a variety of special operations missions in all environments.
-SEALs conduct clandestine missions infiltrating their objective areas by fixed- and rotarywing aircraft, Navy surface ships, combatant craft, submarines and ground mobility vehicles.
+The SEAL Team is the heart of the NSW force; a multipurpose combat force organized and trained to conduct a variety of special operations missions in all environments.
+SEALs conduct clandestine missions infiltrating their objective areas by fixed- and rotary-wing aircraft, Navy surface ships, combatant craft, submarines and ground mobility vehicles.

-NAVAL SPECIAL WARFARE COMMAND

-Special Boat Teams (SBT)
+NAVAL SPECIAL WARFARE COMMAND Special Boat Teams (SBT)

-Special Boat Teams (SBT) are manned by Special Warfare exfiltrated Combatant-craft Crewmen (SWCC) who operate and maintain state-of-the-art surface craft to conduct coastal patrol and interdiction and support special operations missions.
-Focusing

-exfiltration of SEALs and other SOF, SWCCs provide dedicated rapid mobility in shallow water areas where larger ships cannot operate.
-They also bring to the table a unique SOF capability:

-Maritime Combatant Craft Aerial Delivery
+craft Crewmen (SWCC) who operate and maintain state-of-the-art surface craft to conduct coastal patrol and interdiction and support special operations missions.
+Focusing on infiltration and exfiltration of SEALs and other SOF, SWCCs Special Boat Teams (SBT) are manned by Special Warfare Combatant- provide dedicated rapid mobility in shallow water areas where larger ships cannot operate.
+They also bring to the table a unique SOF capability: Maritime Combatant Craft Aerial Delivery System - the ability to deliver combat craft via parachute drop.